Hotel Redondo: Origins

 As America approached the 20th Century, the town of Redondo Beach had just been incorporated and was determined to become a worldly destination.
-Located on the southern shores of the Santa Monica Bay, it had a large submarine canyon allowed wooden cargo ships, with their deep hulls, to get close enough to the coast to offload their goods onto train cars waiting on one of the several wharfs along the beach.
+Located on the southern shores of the Santa Monica Bay, it had a large submarine canyon that allowed wooden cargo ships, with their deep hulls, to get close enough to the coast to offload their goods onto train cars waiting on one of the several wharfs along the beach.

 Los Angeles was booming and in need of a port to funnel goods into the local marketplaces.
 Rail lines connected Redondo Beach to downtown businesses and the return trains brought thousands of people to this coastal paradise.
 Thompson and Ainsworth decided a grandiose hotel was needed to accommodate the growing numbers of passenger ships and to further support their efforts of enticing tourists and commerce to visit Redondo Beach.

 Planning and construction

 In the later months of 1887, the Redondo Beach Company, responsible for managing construction of the Hotel Redondo, posted advertisements in the Los Angeles Herald newspaper calling on architects to submit plans for building a "Large First-Class hotel to be equal in all respects to the Del Monte in Monterey".
 A premium price of $1000 was to be paid to the selected architect.

 In January 1888, notices were advertised in the Los Angeles Herald for contractors to submit proposals for excavating 30,000 cubic yards of earth to make way for the basement of the soon to be constructed Hotel Redondo.

 On March 28, 1889, Mr. H. L. Wyatt, a contractor in Redondo Beach was awarded the contract to build the since modified plans for the Hotel Redondo.
 Sources conflict, but the price tag for this massive undertaking has been quoted at approximately $250,000 or built at a cost of $1,200,000 with an additional $55,000 in fine Victorian furnishings.

 By September 1889, work had begun on the new hotel.
-More than $82,000 worth of lumber was shipped from the Willamette Steam Mills Company of, not surprisingly, Portland Oregon.
+More than $82,000 worth of lumber was shipped from the Willamette Steam Mills Company of Portland Oregon.
 The first shipload of lumber, delivered by Captain Fardelius, arrived at the wharf on June 1 of that same year, just down the bluff from the bustling construction site.
 The brickwork throughout the hotel was built at a cost of $6,173.

-In April 1890, finishing touches were being applied to the Hotel.
-Even though the official opening wasn’t for another month, guests had already started occupying rooms.
+In April 1890, finishing touches were being applied to the hotel.
+Even though the official opening wasn't for another month, guests had already started occupying rooms.
 On May 1, 1890, The Hotel Redondo opened its doors to the public.
 The event was much anticipated throughout the area and celebrations were scheduled to last through May 2.